cpraveen/fem/deal.II/ex15/README.md

 > Quarteroni and Valli, Figure 8.3.1

-But it does not give full details.
+But the book does not give full details.
 Here is what we solve.

 ```text
 -eps * Laplace(u) + du/dy = 0  in  (0,1) x (0,1)